garrandall/popular-music-data/tracks/last-dayz-onyx.md

 where you living
 never giving a shit
 cause we living in it
-in South suicide Queens where niggaz act up nigga back up official nas-throw your fucking gats up its life on the edge of dangerous
+in South suicide Queens where niggas act up nigga back up official nas-throw your fucking gats up its life on the edge of dangerous